 Main Subheading

-Alfred Russel Wallace's influence on Charles Darwin is a fascinating case study in the history of science, illustrating how independent discovery, intellectual exchange, and personal circumstances can shape the development of groundbreaking theories.
+Alfred Russel Wallace's influence on Charles Darwin is a fascinating case study in the history of science, illustrating how independent discovery, intellectual exchange, and personal circumstances can shape the development of significant theories.
 While Darwin had been working on his theory of evolution by natural selection for nearly two decades, it was Wallace's paper, sent to Darwin in 1858, that spurred Darwin to finally publish his ideas.
 This event, often referred to as the "Wallace Effect," highlights the significant impact Wallace had on Darwin's work and legacy.

 Comprehensive Overview